 If you’ve been cited with a moving or non-moving violation, don’t hesitate to contact The Law Place traffic ticket attorneys today.
 We have over 75 years of combined experience fighting tickets just like yours.
 We offer a free consultation with a traffic ticket attorney who will explain your options and hopefully offer a better solution than just paying your ticket online or showing up to court unprepared for the consequences a judge may hand you.

-Don’t just let a traffic ticket take money out of your pocket, speak to a Tampa criminal defense attorney.
+Don’t just let a speeding ticket or traffic ticket take money out of your pocket, speak to a Tampa criminal defense attorney.

 Types Of Traffic Tickets